Why Am I Vomiting During My Period? | Clear Causes Explained

 • Duration: Vomiting lasting longer than your period or occurring outside it.

-• Associated symptoms: Fever, dizziness, blood in vomit or stools.
+• Associated symptoms: Fever, fainting, dizziness, blood in vomit, or blood in stools.

 If you experience any of these red flags alongside vomiting during your period, consult a healthcare provider promptly for diagnosis and treatment.